izzymoriguchi/ud851-Exercises/README.md

     - Learn how to start a new activity
   - T04a.03-Exercise-PassingDataBetweenActivities
     - Learn how to send and receive data through intent

+### Lesson04b-Webpages-Maps-and-Sharing
+  - Learn about implicit intent
+    - T04b.01-Exercise-OpenWebpage
+      - Learn about how to use implicit intent to open a web page from an app.